kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 MemFold and MemReduce perform the same way as Fold and Reduce; however they are used to operate on on-chip memories.
 We will cover more details of these two controllers in the next lab.

 ## Submission
 * Please fill in the lab1_submission.md.
-After completing the lab, you can upload this file in your home directory on tucson.
+After completing the lab, you can upload this file in your home directory on lagos.
 We will collect the submission files from your home directory after the deadline.